Kanathras/TutoKnockout/README.md

 Project should be empty with only libraries and some js files with nothing in it. viewmodels/board, viewmodels/column, viewmodels/task, router, main

 There is many steps to achieve this projet.
+So let's start right now.

 ---